moodleulpgc/moodle35ulpgc/lib/editor/atto/plugins/styles/README.md

 Theme support
 -------------

-This plugin should work with all Bootstrap based Moodle themes.
+This plugin is developed and tested on Moodle Core's Boost theme.
-It has been developed on and tested with Moodle Core's Clean and Boost themes.
+It should also work with Boost child themes, including Moodle Core's Classic theme.
+However, we can't support any other theme than Boost.

 Plugin repositories